raspy135/Qun-synthesizer/README.md

 ## PLAY MODE

 In Play mode, you can use piano key and sequencer.
 Piano key is mainly just for checking tone.
 Sequencer is more practical.
-The sequencer is 8 step sequencer, but each step can have double note, second half note or triple note, thus it is more than normal 8 step sequencer.
+The sequencer is an 8-step sequencer, but each step can have double note, second half note or triple note, thus it is more than a normal 8-step sequencer.

 In Play mode, display always indicates mode name ("Ply"), bank number and sub-mode name.